-Table A - Re - Research Awards of the University (Regulations 2, 8 and 9) Research Award Methods of Proceeding to a Research Award DMA A candidate may proceed to the Doctor of Musical Arts Award (DMA) by following a programme of advanced study and research in which all candidates will be required to submit either: i. a comprehensive, performance-based portfolio and a written report which shows evidence of satisfactory progress and an ability to proceed with the programme in: (a) two projects which contain perceptive and imaginative musical interpretations by the candidate which demonstrate artistic stature and excellence; (b) two major premiere performances, one should be of a work by a composer who enjoys advanced standing in the chosen genre and the other may be a major work by a University-based composer; (c) a critical evaluation of the complete portfolio comprising approximately 5,000 words, which includes a commentary relating to the projects and a clearly defined argument concerning the uniqueness of the work; (d) a public performance presented by the candidate at the University, which may include one piece that exists already as a recorded performance elsewhere in the candidate's portfolio. or ii. a comprehensive, composition-based portfolio and a written report which shows evidence of satisfactory progress and an ability to proceed with the programme in: (a) two existing substantial published works; (b) two substantial works written within the period of registration; (c) a critical evaluation of the complete portfolio comprising approximately 5,000 words, which includes a commentary relating to the project and a clearly defined argument concerning the uniqueness of the work; (d) a public performance presented by the candidate at the University that must include one work from the candidate's portfolio; (e) a public lecture/recital presented by the candidate at the University that must involve performance and discussion of one work from the candidate's portfolio.
+Researc search Awards of the University (Regulations 2, 8 and 9) Methods of Proceeding to a Research Award h Award DMA A candidate may proceed to the Doctor of Musical Arts Award (DMA) by following a programme of advanced study and research in which all candidates will be required to submit either: i. a comprehensive, performance-based portfolio and a written report which shows evidence of satisfactory progress and an ability to proceed with the programme in: (a) two projects which contain perceptive and imaginative musical interpretations by the candidate which demonstrate artistic stature and excellence; (b) two major premiere performances, one should be of a work by a composer who enjoys advanced standing in the chosen genre and the other may be a major work by a University-based composer; (c) a critical evaluation of the complete portfolio comprising approximately 5,000 words, which includes a commentary relating to the projects and a clearly defined argument concerning the uniqueness of the work; (d) a public performance presented by the candidate at the University, which may include one piece that exists already as a recorded performance elsewhere in the candidate's portfolio. or ii. a comprehensive, composition-based portfolio and a written report which shows evidence of satisfactory progress and an ability to proceed with the programme in: (a) two existing substantial published works; (b) two substantial works written within the period of registration; (c) a critical evaluation of the complete portfolio comprising approximately 5,000 words, which includes a commentary relating to the project and a clearly defined argument concerning the uniqueness of the work; (d) a public performance presented by the candidate at the University that must include one work from the candidate's portfolio; (e) a public lecture/recital presented by the candidate at the University that must involve performance and discussion of one work from the candidate's portfolio.
 Please refer to separate guidance on the DMA.
+DProf A candidate may proceed to the DProf Award by following a programme of advanced study and research in which all candidates will be required to show evidence of satisfactory progress and an ability to proceed with the programme in: (Professiona I Doctorate) (b) Secondly, by a programme of integrated research and professional practice and the submission of a thesis. (c) Candidates wishing to exit the programme after the completion of the Taught (Modular) Element and having obtained 180 credits at Level 7 shall be awarded a Taught Master's Award.
+Such candidates shall be eligible to be considered for the classification of Merit or Distinction.
+Such candidates will normally have the option to re-join the programme within 1 year.